vathanahim/market_insights/README.md

 2. Open your browser and navigate to `http://localhost:8501`

+Or you can go to https://vathana-housing-economic-insights.streamlit.app/ to view the deploy app

 3. Use the date range selectors to view data for specific periods

 ## Project Structure